 How To Effectively Set Your Thermostat For A Multi-Story Home

-One of the challenges of living in a multi-story home is that the temperature could be different on each floor.
+Homeowners always want to balance their desire to be comfortable in the summer with lower AC bills.
+This can be especially challenging in a multi-story house since the temperature on each floor could differ.
 Warm air rises, so upper floors will inevitably be hotter than lower levels.
-The information below explains how to make your whole home comfortable without dramatically increasing your energy bills.
+So how can you stay cool without skyrocketing cooling costs?
+The information below explains how to make your home comfortable without dramatically increasing energy bills.

 Install Multiple Thermostats

-Most homes, including new ones, have just one thermostat located on the first floor.
-You should have a thermostat on every floor so that you can properly zone them.
+Most homes, including new ones, have just one thermostat on the first floor.
+You should have a thermostat on every floor to properly zone them.
 Without a thermostat on every floor, it is unlikely that you can guarantee what the temperature will be on each of them.

 Certified Service of Burbank, CA, installs programmable and smart thermostats.
-We can help you get your home properly zoned so that it’s at its most comfortable.
+We can help you get your home zoned adequately so that it’s at its most comfortable.

 Thermostat Settings for the Summer